pubudumanoj/hic-scaffolding/README.md

 # hic-scaffolding
-This repo contains the scripts that can be used for Hi-C scaffolding with Arima Genomics Hi-C libraries
+This repo contains the scripts that can be used for Hi-C scaffolding with Arima Genomics Hi-C libraries.
+The pipeline uses SALSA2 for the scaffolding

 ## Installation